What Makes Data Suitable for a Locally Connected Neural Network? A Necessary and Sufficient Condition Based on Quantum Entanglement: Low Entanglement Under Canonical Partitions Is Necessary and Sufficient for Fitting Tensor

 \end{definition}

-By appealing to known upper bounds on the entanglements that a given tensor network supports~\citep{cui2016quantum,levine2018deep}, we establish that if the locally connected tensor network can fit a given tensor, that tensor must admit low entanglement under the canonical partitions of its axes.
-Namely, suppose that $\tntensor$~---~the tensor generated by the locally connected tensor network~---~well-approximates an $N$-dimensional tensor $\A$.
-Then,~\cref{thm:fit_necessary} below shows that the entanglement of $\A$ with respect to a canonical partition cannot be much larger than $\ln (R)$ (recall that $R$ is the width of the locally connected tensor network), whereas the entanglement attainable by an arbitrary tensor with respect to a canonical partition can be linear in the dimension~$N$.
+By appealing to known upper bounds on the entanglements that a given tensor network supports~\citep{cui2016quantum,levine2018deep}, we now establish that if the locally connected tensor network can fit a given tensor, that tensor must admit low entanglement under the canonical partitions of its axes.
+Namely, suppose that $\tntensor$~---~the tensor generated by the locally connected tensor network~---~well-approximates an order $N$ tensor $\A$.
+Then,~\cref{thm:fit_necessary} below shows that the entanglement of $\A$ with respect to every canonical partition $(\K, \K^c) \in \can$ cannot be much larger than $\ln (R)$ (recall that $R$ is the width of the locally connected tensor network, and that in practical settings $\ln (R)$ is much smaller than $N$), whereas the expected entanglement of a random tensor with respect to $(\K, \K^c)$ is on the order of $\min \{ \abs{ \K }, \abs{ \K^c } \}$ (which is linear in~$N$ for most canonical partitions).

-In the other direction,~\cref{thm:fit_sufficient} below implies that low entanglement under the canonical partitions is not only necessary for a tensor to be fit by the locally connected tensor network, but also sufficient.
+In the other direction,~\cref{thm:fit_sufficient} below implies that low enough entanglement under the canonical partitions is not only necessary for a tensor to be fit by the locally connected tensor network, but also sufficient.